How to Build an Autonomous AI Agent with CrewAI and DeepSeek-V3

 client = crewai.Client(api_key='your_api_key', environment='production')

-Step 2: Define Data Retrieval Workflow
+Step 2: Defining the Data Retrieval Workflow

 def fetch_data():